-- A. [The individual must state whether they wish to volunteer to participate in E&T activities at the time of application and when adding additional members to the household.] - 1.
+- A. The individual must state whether they wish to volunteer to participate in ETP activities at the time of application. - 1.
 Answer YES or NO to the volunteer question for each appropriate individual. - 2.
 Explain form FSET-101, SNAP Employment and Training Fact Sheet.
 The worker should also explain that the system generates a copy of this form and they will receive it via mail. - 3.
-[Explain the ABAWD requirements.
-If the individual agrees to participate in the E&T program, they will receive an appointment for an assessment with their local E&T Provider when the case is approved. - 4.
-Explain that individuals who participate in the E&T program are eligible for a transportation payment up to \$25 based on anticipated expenses.
+[Explain the ABAWD requirements, including that if the individual agrees to participate, they will receive an appointment for an assessment with their local ETP Provider when the case is approved.] - 4.
+Explain that individuals are eligible for a transportation payment up to \$25 based on anticipated expenses.
 Client statement is accepted as verification of the amount.
-The transportation payment is issued by the E&T provider once the individual completes the E&T assessment and agrees to participate in the E&T program. - 5.
+The transportation payment is issued in advance. - 5.
 Advise the individual that failure to comply with the ABAWD requirements will result in ineligibility. - B. If the individual begins working 80 hours or more per month and the worker verifies the number of hours, the member will be exempt from ABAWD provisions.
-When doing this change, the ABAWD questions must be updated to show the exemption.
+When doing this change, the ABAWD questions must be updated to show the exemption. - C. Complete member adds following steps in A, 1-5 above.

-MS 2510 TRAINING SITE AGREEMENT PROCEDURES (1)
+MS 2510 TRAINING SITE AGREEMENT PROCEDURES